teleporthq/teleport-documentation/uidl/structure.md

 * `meta.iteratorName` - a string which overrides the name of the variable inside the iteration (default: `item`)
 * `meta.dataSourceIdentifier` - a string which identifies the local data source variable inside the component.
 This is used only when you are passing a static array as a dataSource and the framework needs to declare that array as a local variable (ex: Vue will place this on the `data` object)

-A simple repeat over an array retrieved from `props`:
+A repeat over an array retrieved from `props`:

 ```json
 {